 How to Protect Your Credit

 Survey results also showed that many younger Americans are still discouraged about their incomes and the election’s impact on their access to credit.
 In fact, more than one-third (36%) of millennials say their primary financial concern is not making enough money, and 46% are concerned about how the elections will impact their ability to access credit.
 Two out of five (40%) millennials said making homeownership more affordable to middle- and low-income Americans should be a priority for the next president’s first 100 days in office.

 Whether you think the results of the November elections will improve or hinder your personal finances, it’s a good idea to keep your credit scores in good standing.
 Having a good credit score can help you access more credit and at better terms and rates.
-(You can see where your credit currently stands by viewing two of your credit scores, updated each month, for free on Credit.com.)
+(You can see where your credit currently stands by viewing two of your credit scores, updated every 14 days, for free on Credit.com.)
 If you aren’t happy with your current credit situation, you can try to improve your credit scores by disputing any errors on your credit reports, limiting new credit inquiries and paying down credit card debt.

 More Money-Saving Reads: